 Feedback from children and parents

-- Mrs McGuire met with the School Council to receive feedback from their classmates who said that they loved their PE lessons and particularly enjoyed trying new activities.
+- Our PE Leader met with the School Council to receive feedback from their classmates who said that they loved their PE lessons and particularly enjoyed trying new activities.
 In response we developed a new format for Sports Day to make the event bigger with more participation from the children.

 - We have used parental information to build a data base of the physical ‘out of school’ learning which children regularly participate in with their families.
 We are using this data to build on the breadth of experiences and activities we offer to children in the future, such as possible ‘Cheer Leading’ delivered by Leeds Rhinos!